 Meet Luke Littler – the 16-year-old darts prodigy lighting up the World Championship

-Littler has had Alexandra Palace rocking with two impressive wins to set up a third-round clash with Matt Campbell
+Littler has had Alexandra Palace rocking with four impressive wins to advance to the last eight

-Teenager Luke Littler will continue his dream World Darts Championship debut when he faces Canada’s Matt Campbell in the third round of the tournament on the first day of action after Christmas.
+Teenager Luke Littler continued his dream run at the World Darts Championship on debut when he took down Canada’s Matt Campbell in the third round of the tournament on the first day of action after Christmas, and followed that up with victory over his hero, Raymond van Barneveld, to reach the quarter-finals.

 Gilding, who is the reigning UK Open champion, was seeded 20th and is 37 years older than Littler, went down 3-1 as the teen prodigy showed the greater composure in the first two sets, with Gilding twice missing a pair of darts at double in the second.